Net Worth

 Cale Yarborough is an American former professional NASCAR driver with an estimated net worth of $50 Million.

-Regarded as one of the greatest NASCAR drivers to ever compete on the track, Yarborough has left a lasting legacy on the sport.
+Regarded as one of the greatest NASCAR drivers ever to compete, Yarborough has left a lasting legacy in the sport.
 Since retiring, he has continued to grow his net worth as an incredibly successful businessman and politician.

-- In 1957, at the NASCAR Grand National, Yarborough won $100, which was considerable at the time.
+- In 1957, Yarborough won $100 in the NASCAR Grand National, which was considerable at the time.

 - Cale Yarborough won $2,725 in 1962 at the NASCAR Grand National, making it the first time he’d won over $1000 at a race.